Full-Time

 San Francisco, CA, USA

 Ample offers a modular battery swapping service for electric vehicles (EVs), allowing any EV to be fully charged in under five minutes.
-Their charging stations are cheaper to build and install than traditional fast-charging stations, providing energy at a lower cost than gasoline.
-The technology is compatible with all EVs, enabling rapid deployment without the need for vehicle redesigns.
-Ample is committed to sustainability by using renewable energy sources and ensuring that their battery technology improves over time for all users.
+Their charging stations are cheaper to build and operate than traditional fast-charging stations, providing energy at a lower cost than gasoline.
+The technology is compatible with all EVs, enabling rapid deployment without the need for construction.
+Ample is also committed to sustainability by using renewable energy sources and ensuring that their battery technology improves over time.

 Company Size